Inverse Functions & Chain Rule

 \[(f^{-1})'(f(x)) = \frac{1}{f'(x)}\]

-This is exactly the reciprocal relationship we saw geometrically!
+This is precisely the reciprocal relationship observed geometrically.
 If \(f(a) = b\), then:

 \[(f^{-1})'(b) = \frac{1}{f'(a)}\]